Aryaan082/Shors-Algorithm/README.md

 And there you have it.
 Using Euclid's algorithm, we can find the prime factors of any prime number N using Shor's algorithm in a more efficient way not requiring a very time complex method.

 ## Step 6
 Decoding the message is the final step.
-I said all the way at the top that the equation to decode the RSA encrypted message is given by the following equation,
+I said all the way at the top that the equation to decode the RSA encrypted message is given by the following equation, m = c<sup>d</sup> mod(N), but the hard part is finding the d value.

+The d value is made up by a brand new concept called the phi fucntion so let me give you a shor lesson of the Euler's totient function if you don't already know about it.

 Phi (φ), AKA Euler's totient function, is a greek letter that represents the "breakability of a number".
 The number of co-prime numbers to your original number.
 For prime numbers, the φ value is equal to the number minus 1. φ(7) = 7 - 1 = 6 (1, 2, 3, 4, 5, 6, ~~7~~).

 When we use this property with our number N, we know that it is made up of 2 prime numbers.
 This means the φ function is just φ(N) = (p-1)(q-1) where p and q are just factors of N.

-Using Fermat's little theorem, we know that a<sup>p-1</sup> = 1 mod(p) for all primes p and integers of x such that p does not divide x.

-Using Eulers theorem, we know that a<sup>(p-1)(q-1)</sup> = 1 mod(pq) or a<sup>(p-1)(q-1)</sup> = 1 mod(N) for all primes p, q such that x is relatively prime to them.
+Now to find the value of d, we will actually need to find the value of the toient function because the following is the equation of the d value:

+d = (k * φ(N) + 1) / e where k is an integer and e is an odd number that does not share a factor with φ(N).

+If we sub in our own values in this equation,

+d = (6 * (3 - 1)(5 - 1) + 1) / 7

+d = 7

+And finally, when I sub all of our values into the decrpyting equation:

+m = c<sup>d</sup> mod(N)

+m = 7<sup>7</sup> mod(15)

+m = 13

+And once again, there we have it.
+We have successfully managed to interfere with this simple RSA encrypted message and used the theory behind how a quantum computer would go about finding the factors to decrypt the message.

 Making this problem into a period finding problem rather than a straight up factoring problem lies in the genius of this solution that Peter Shor came up with.
-Using the quantum technology to solve what humans are unable to solve is what makes this algorithm so cool and much better than current methods.
+Using the quantum technology to solve what current computers are unable to solve is what makes this algorithm so cool and much better than current methods.

+If you are interested in how to recreate this